Intracranial Epidural Abscess

 Medication Summary

-Until the culture and sensitivity report of the infectious agent becomes available, choice of empiric antibiotic therapy should be based on the underlying etiology.
-For example, when an intracranial abscess is believed to be due to extension of infection from paranasal sinuses involving staphylococcal, aerobic, and anaerobic bacteria, more than one antibiotic is necessary.
-Similarly, an antistaphylococcal agent is an appropriate choice for infection occurring after a neurosurgical procedure.
+In clinically stable patients without significant neurological deficits, antibiotics should be held until after blood cultures and cultures from the operating room are drawn.
+Until the culture and sensitivity report of the infectious agent becomes available, the choice of empiric antibiotic therapy should be based on the underlying etiology.
+For example, when an intracranial abscess is thought to be due to extension of infection from paranasal sinuses involving staphylococcal, aerobic, and anaerobic bacteria, more than one antibiotic is necessary.
+Likewise, an antistaphylococcal agent would be an appropriate choice for infection occurring after a neurosurgical procedure.
+A reasonable broad-spectrum regimen is vancomycin, ceftazidime, and metronidazole.
+Depending on local antibiotic resistance patterns, other combinations including meropenem, ertapenem, or linezolid may be considered.

 Penicillin G (Pfizerpen)